 We want the Utility Regulator to be the best possible organisation to work for.
-We need passionate people, who have the skills, potential, and energy to make a difference to the lives of people in Northern Ireland and to its economy.
-We are looking for people who share these goals and will pursue them with drive and the highest standards of professionalism.
+We need passionate people, who have the skills, potential and energy to make a difference to the lives of people in Northern Ireland and its economy.
+We are looking for people who share these goals and will pursue them with the highest standards of professionalism.
 For the Utility Regulator to be successful, we will recruit the best candidates from a range of diverse backgrounds.

-If you strive to provide the best possible levels of service for the greater good and your professional values accord with our organisational values, working here will just what you are looking for in the next step in your career path.
+If you strive to provide the best possible levels of service for the greater good and your professional values accord with our organisational values, working here will be just what you are looking for in the next step in your career path.

 We are an employer of choice as we are committed to staff wellbeing, inclusion, and excellence.
-Over the last three years we have been awarded Best Companies "Ones to Watch - Good to Work For" status, we have been successful in gaining Investors in People Silver, Diversity Mark, and Disability Committed Accreditations.
+Over the last three years we have been awarded Best Companies 'Ones to Watch - Good to Work For' status, we have been successful in gaining Investors in People Silver, Diversity Mark and Disability Committed accreditations.

-This recruitment is focused on the appointment of six permanent Head of Function roles, which are senior jobs and part of our organisational leadership team.
+This recruitment is focused on the appointment of a permanent Head of Private Office, which is a senior role and part of our organisational Leadership Team.
 Our Heads of Function are responsible for leading multiple teams and working closely with the Senior Leadership Team in delivering our Corporate Plan and Forward Work Programmes.